Asduveneck/500pix_clone/README.md

   Hovering over a photograph reveals information about the photographer and image, and clicking on an image takes you to that photo's show page.

+  The index page is comprised of two components;

+  1. The index page itself
-  The index page is comprised of two main components; the index page itself, and each individual photograph is it's own component.
+  2. The individual photo components; each individual photograph is it's own component.

   The individual photo component is reused throughout other pages, such as the user profile page and the photo manager page.

 <details>
   <summary>Click here to learn about the Index Page component</summary>